MichalPokojny/MyProject1/README.md

 - CSS
 -- No errors were found when passing through the official validator.
 - Accessibility
--- I confirmed that the images, colors and fonts chosen are easy to read and accessible by running it through the Google Chrome lighthouse in devtools.
+-- I confirmed that the images, colours and fonts chosen are easy to read and accessible by running it through the Google Chrome lighthouse in devtools.

 #### Desktop Home page
 ![home-lighthouse](docs/home-lighthouse.png)